omundy/learn-computers/topics-files-folders.md

-1. Share your current file naming convention in your group.
-1. How would you name or organize each of these files:
- 	1. Draft 3 of your Microsoft Word document containing your essay "World War II's Influence on Modern Art in the 1950's"
-	1. A PDF of the above document that you plan to share on a website.
-	1. A document containing research you collected while writing the document.

 1. Discussion:
-1. Find examples:
+	- Share your current file naming convention in your group.
+What currently is working for you and what is not?
 	- Can you find examples on your computer of good and bad uses of file naming conventions?
 Screenshot them and share.
 It's OK, we've all been there. 🤗
-1. Record the data and your answers to the following:
+1. How would you name and organize each of these files:
+ 	1. Draft 3 of your Microsoft Word document containing your essay "World War II's Influence on Modern Art in the 1950's"
+	1. A PDF of the above document that you plan to share on a website.
+	1. A document containing research you collected while writing the document.
+1. Summarize:
+	- What have you learned?